Salmon data package specification

 - Fields such as

-One row per logical dataset (often one per SDEP directory).
-Can describe multiple related tables.
+One row per logical dataset (often one per salmon data package directory).
+It can describe multiple related tables.

 Required columns: